wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/practice-security-administration.md

 - Linked machine vulnerability and security configuration assessment data in the context of exposure discovery
 - Built-in remediation processes through Microsoft Intune and Microsoft Endpoint Manager

-For example, using the security recommendations present in the portal, an administrator could request that an application be updated, which would then notify the Intune team to remediate the request.
+For example, using the security recommendations present in the portal, an administrator could request an application update, which would then notify the Intune team to remediate the request.

 [![Security recommendations](../media/security-recommendations.png)](../media/security-recommendations-magnify.png#lightbox)